Back to the blog

 Not all gambits are the same.
 Here are the common types:

-The sacrificed material gives clear, lasting compensation—activity, open lines, or king safety problems for the opponent.
-Sound gambits can be used even at the highest levels.
+The sacrificed material provides clear, enduring compensation—actively placed pieces, open lines, or king exposure in some form,” Krush said.
+Sound gambits can even be played at the highest levels.

 What Is a Chess Gambit?
 Explained for Beginners